postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor-extension.md

       1. MacOS / Linux: `$HOME/.postman`
       2. Windows: `%USERPROFILE%/.postman/`

 For MacOS, the NodeJS downloader will be saved to the ~/Downloads directory.
-You'll see an error if this directory does not exist.

 For Windows, if you see an installation error in Postman, close Chrome before retrying the installation process.